-Email: Monica Wilson, monica.wilson@easternwv.edu or Tiffany Sentman, tiffany.sentman@easternwv.edu requirements as other students.
+Email: Monica Wilson, monica.wilson@easternwv.edu or Tiffany Sentman, tiffany.sentman@easternwv.edu

+Eastern has NO SPECIAL ACADEMIC PROGRAMS other than those offered for training by the Workforce Education Department.
+For example, there are no special classes, such as special history or psychology classes.
+Students with special needs must meet the same academic requirements as other students.
 That means that they must take the same exams and complete the same papers as those students without special needs.
 All special accommodation requests are reviewed on a case-by-case basis.
 Reasonable accommodations is arranged with supporting documentation from a licensed professional.
 Not every course will qualify for all accommodations.
 Many students with an IEP or a 504 Plan during high school will qualify for services, as will other students who did not receive specialized services during their K-12 education.
 It is the student's responsibility to contact the Vice President of Academics and Student Services and provide appropriate documentation of a disability that might interfere with a student's educational pursuit.
 Approved accommodations are determined on an individual basis.
 Requirements that an instructor demonstrates as essential for any directly related licensing requirements or for a program of instruction pursued by a student with a disability, cannot be altered.